-What is Hay fever? - and how does it affect people?
+Hay fever: What is it, and how does it affect people? - CBBC Newsround

-It's summer here in the UK, and whilst that means lots of warm and sunny weather, it also can mean that people with hay fever might have a hard time.
+It's summer here in the UK, and whilst that means lots of warm and sunny weather, it can also mean that people with hay fever might have a hard time.

+From runny noses and eyes, to a sore throat, people who suffer from hay fever have started to notice their symptoms re-appearing again recently.

-Hay fever is an allergy - and people who have it are allergic to pollen.
+Hay fever is an allergy - people who have it are allergic to pollen.

 Pollen is a type of fine powder which is released by lots of different plants and trees.